outlandi-co/reading-notes/code-201/code-201-class-02.md

 The else if statement is used in JavaScript to add additional conditions to an if statement.
 It allows you to specify alternative conditions to check if the initial if condition evaluates to false.

-## List 3 different types of comparison operators.
+## List 3 different types of comparison operators

 Equality Operators (== and ===):
 ==: Checks if two values are equal, but performs type coercion if the operands have different types.